Let’s talk about Verona Christmas Traditions

 If you’re not familiar with wines of the Valpolicella wine region, you are in for a treat.
 The most famous and prestigious red wine made here is Amarone – labeled as Amarone di Valpolicella.

-We have included an Amarone in all of our gift baskets because frankly, you can not talk about Verona without talking about Amarone.
+We have included an Amarone in our gift baskets because frankly, you can not talk about Verona without talking about Amarone.

 What is Amarone?
 A very simplified explanation is, it is dried grapes, pressed and fermented, then barrel-aged for a minimum of two years.
 The flavors are redolent of ripe cherries, cocoa, figs, and a hint of honey sometimes.
 You will fall in love with the full-bodied, rich flavors of Amarone.

-If you prefer something light and bubbly, our gift basket includes a bottle of sparkling wine, a panettone Verona Christmas cake, and a bottle of Amarone.
-The Prosecco sparkling, Settecento33, is made in the Charmant method (Prosecco style) and won the best sparkling wine award at the prestigious Vinitaly event in 2019.
+If you prefer something light and bubbly, our gift basket includes a bottle of sparkling wine, a panettone Verona Christmas cake, and of course a bottle of Amarone.

 If you are visiting Verona it is easy to take one of these gift baskets home with you or for your convenience we can also ship them in time for the holidays.
 In the Veronese tradition of Christmas, enjoy the traditional flavors of Verona no matter where you are in the world you.